DFranzen/PhoneWrap/experiments/README.txt

-All example packages and their policies
+All policies for the example packages.
+The packages can be provided on request